Get the code: learnodin.odin

 // Quaternions for 3D rotations

-// Odin has an implicit context system for threading allocators,
+// Odin has an implicit context system that makes it easy to use

 }